OnurSahin20/Hybrid_LST/README.md

 # Hybrid_LST
-Hybrid_LST is a new initiative to visualize, manipulate, and hybridize satellite-based Land Surface Temperature Data.
+Hybrid_LST is a new initiative to create a generic program to visualize, manipulate, and hybridize satellite-based Land Surface Temperature Data.
+As a result, spatially and temporally continuous LST maps can be automatically obtained for basin or regional scale using the generic program.
-Version 0.1 supports downloading Sentinel 3A L2 LST products and categorizes data with time and Orbit Direction (Descending, Ascending).
-Afterward, the code automatically extracts NetCDF files from the zip for parent (time) and child (Orbit Direction) folders.
+First version of the program supports downloading Sentinel 3A L2 LST products and categorizes data with time and Orbit Direction (Descending, Ascending).
+Afterward, the code automatically extracts NetCDF files from the zip for parent (time) folders.

 ### **Getting Started**